Have you checked your house contract?

 - Get.
 It.
 Checked.

-You can ask your Accommodation Team at university, your Student Union or your parents/guardians.
+You can ask Accommodation Services, the Student's Union or your parents/guardians.
 Your guarantor will also receive their own contract but get them to look through yours first to see if there are any alarm bells or things they notice are missing.